 What is a certified translator?

-A French certified translator is an official translator authorised by the Spanish Ministry of Foreign Affairs, European Union and Cooperation (MAEC) to produce legally valid document translations from Spanish into French and vice versa.
-The French certified translator accurately reproduces the content of the original document, and their signature and seal certify the translation.
+French certified translators are official translators authorised by the Spanish Ministry of Foreign Affairs, European Union and Cooperation (MAEC) to produce legally valid document translations from Spanish into French and vice versa.
+French certified translators accurately reproduce the content of the original document, and their signature and seal certify the translation.

 What is a certified translation?